 Geordies might be known for their love of a good night out, but they also know how to throw a cracking Chinese New Year party.

-Don't Miss: The Lion and Dragon Dance Parade at 11:00 at Grey's Monument.
+Don't Miss: The Lion and Dragon Dance Parade at Grey's Monument.

 Performers, puppets, dancers and drummers weave through the streets before reaching the Chinese Arch on Stowell Street, where festivities continue into the evening.